Jared Leto Pays Tribute To Unlikely Friend, Golden-Age Star Olivia De Havilland, Following Her Death At 104

-Jared Leto paid tribute to Olivia De Havilland following her death at age 104 of natural causes.
+Jared Leto has paid tribute to Olivia De Havilland following her death at age 104 of natural causes.
 The Oscar-winning actor reflected on his unlikely friendship with the last surviving star of Gone With the Wind in a lengthy post on Instagram.

 In a slideshow shared to his social media page, Leto, 48, posted a series of glam photos of the Hollywood legend and two-time Oscar winner.
-In one picture the actress was photographed wrapped in a fur coat.
-Another showed her posing in a stylish suit and a third showed her wearing a sequined outfit and jewelry.
+In one picture, the actress was photographed wrapped in a fur coat.
+Another showed her posing in a stylish suit, and a third showed her wearing a sequined outfit and jewelry.

 In the caption to the post, Leto revealed that Olivia made a “powerful impact” in his life.
 He also talked about meeting the screen legend in Paris several years ago and how her “bravery” and “choices” gave him and his brother, 30 Seconds to Mars drummer and co-founder Shannon Leto, opportunities to fight for their own creative freedom.